MK2112/minicorpus/Readme.md

 # MiniCorpus

 MiniCorpus reproduces and enhances [MiniPile (Kaddour, Jean.
 2023)](https://arxiv.org/abs/2304.08442), a distilled subset of [The Pile Deduplicated](https://huggingface.co/datasets/EleutherAI/the_pile_deduplicated).
-MiniPile aims to enable efficient LLM training using two orders of magnitude less data while aiming to maintain competitive performance compared to models trained on the full deduplicated Pile.
+MiniPile enables efficient LLM training using two orders of magnitude less data while aiming to maintain competitive performance compared to models trained on the full deduplicated Pile.

 MiniCorpus covers the following steps:
 1. Reproducing MiniPile from the deduplicated Pile from scratch using HuggingFace and PyTorch.